Calm daily practice

 Not more symbolism to memorize.
 Just a steady seasonal structure you can return to without noise.

-Seasonal plate
+Seasonal atlas

 Eight markers